daminebenz/bbb-puppeteer/autotest007/README.md

 ## Outputs

-The outputs of `puppeteer02.js` and `puppeteer03.js` will be displayed in `JSON` files:
+The outputs of `watcher.js` and `prober.js` will be displayed in `JSON` files:
-`puppeteer02.json` and `puppeteer03.json`.
+`watcher.json` and `prober.json`.

 ## Parsing the results

-`parser.js` is used to parse the `puppeteer02.json` and `puppeteer03.json` into 2 TSV files `puppeteer02.tsv` and `puppeteer03.tsv`.
+`parser.js` is used to parse the `watcher.json` and `prober.json` into 2 TSV files `watcher.tsv` and `prober.tsv`.

 ## Parsing result

-Using `parser.js`, running the following command:

-`node autotest007/parser.js data/01-01-2019_1` => focusing the logged folder.
+Using `parser.js`, it will be executed at the end of the execution of the test.

-This will create `puppeteer02.tsv` and `puppeteer03.tsv` files, that we will simply import them in a Google SpreadSheet to draw our graphs.
+This will create `watcher.tsv` and `prober.tsv` files, that we will simply import them in a Google SpreadSheet to draw our charts.

 ## Graphs

-`puppeteer02.tsv` and `puppeteer03.tsv` are used to draw graphs in google spreadsheets:
+`watcher.tsv` and `prober.tsv` are used to draw charts in google spreadsheets:

 for example: